fsegall/zk_finace/client/zk-proof/FINAL_DELIVERY_EN.md

 ## 🎉 **Conclusion**

-This implementation represents a **historic milestone** in Zero-Knowledge technology:
+This implementation represents a **significant innovation** in Zero-Knowledge technology:

 ✅ **First 100% client-side ZK transaction**
 ✅ **Perfect integration with Polkadot wallets**